fhchu/fhchu/README.md

 Hi, I’m Felix!
-I love games, programming, mental health, and communism.
+I love games, programming, mental health, and LGBT+ rights.

 I am not very active on GitHub.
 You can contact me at felixhchu@gmail.com